 For some added color, I decided to serve it on a bed of fresh salad consisting of mangoes, baby spinach, beets, carrots, cucumbers, arugula, and sesame seeds.
 This bed of salad not only made it look intriguing, but also gave it a wholesome finish.
 Try these cutlets for a filling snack that remains delicious with a touch of class! or serve it as a party appetizer, which will have your guests wanting more!

 Moong Sprout Cutlet with Mango-Mint Dip - These cutlets made with moong sprouts and potatoes, folded in with some subtle spices, make the perfect after school snack for kids!
 Jazz it up, serve it with a seasonal mango mint dip and a fresh mango arugula sesame salad for a great party appetizer!

-- 1 cup sprouted moong beans , par boiled
+- 1 cup sprouted mung beans (moong beans) , par boiled

 - 3 medium potatoes , boiled and grated

 - 2 1/2 tbsp roasted gram flour (besan)

 - 1 tsp green chilies , chopped

 - 1/2 tsp mango powder (amchur)

 - salt to taste